How to write tutorials that attract new players

 7. Establish analytics events for ongoing measurement.

-Assign ownership for each checklist item and require sign-off for compliance-related checks to ensure partner requirements are consistently met.
+Assign ownership for each checklist item and require sign-off for compliance-related checks.
+That simple step helps ensure partner requirements are met consistently instead of being handled differently from one tutorial to the next.

 Beginner vs advanced considerations